American Airlines Flight 320: Aftermath

-A privately owned tugboat from New England was on the river near the crash when its crew saw and heard the impact.
-The crew released the barges that they had been towing and headed to the crash site.
-The tugboat was the first to arrive at the scene, and the crew lit up the area with their searchlight.
-Everyone who survived the crash was rescued by that crew, including one man who was pulled up from 4 ft below the surface of the water.
-Two police helicopters and at least a dozen boats from the Coast Guard and the New York Police Department arrived minutes later.
-In the darkness and the fog, rescuers could hear the cries of survivors, but poor visibility and swift river currents made recovery of the victims extremely difficult.
-Responders and residents in the area heard shouts for help from locations further downstream from the crash site.
+A privately owned tugboat from New England was operating near the crash site when its crew saw and heard the impact.
+The crew released the barges that they had been towing and headed to the crash site, becoming the first rescuers to arrive.
+They lit up the area with the tugboat's searchlight, and rescued all of the crash survivors, including one man who was pulled up from 4 ft below the surface of the water.
+Two police helicopters and at least a dozen boats from the Coast Guard and the New York Police Department arrived within minutes.
+In the darkness and the fog, rescuers could hear survivors calling for help, but poor visibility and strong river currents made the rescue and recovery efforts difficult.
+Responders and residents in the area heard cries for help from locations further downstream.

-Public safety agencies set up four rescue stations along the river to evacuate survivors.
-Ambulances that were taking injured victims to hospitals had a hard time driving on the icy roads.
+Public safety agencies set up four rescue stations along the river to receive and evacuate survivors.
+Ambulances transporting injured victims to hospitals were slowed by icy road conditions.
 Survivors were taken to Flushing Hospital and Queens General Hospital.
-Two temporary morgues were also set up on opposite sides of the river to receive victims as they were recovered.
+Two temporary morgues were set up on opposite sides of the river to receive recovered victims.

-By 5:00 a.m. the next morning, at least 9 survivors had been rescued, 22 bodies had been located, and 39 other victims were still missing when the high winds and driving rain led to the decision to suspend the rescue operation.
-One of the survivors who had been taken to a hospital later died of her injuries.
-The New York Red Cross furnished supplies of rare blood types to aid the victims of the crash.
-Bodies that had been recovered were taken to Queens General Hospital for identification with assistance from agents of the Federal Bureau of Investigation and 25 city detectives.
-The investigators used fingerprint records from immigration, personal identification, and war service files to help identify the victims.
-Autopsies on twenty of the bodies revealed that the victims had died of crushed chests and broken necks, showing the force of the crash.
+By 5:00 a.m. the next morning, at least 9 survivors had been rescued, 22 bodies had been recovered, and 39 people were still missing.
+High winds and driving rain forced officials to suspend the rescue operation.
+One of the survivors who had been taken to a hospital later died from her injuries.
+The New York Red Cross supplied rare blood types for treatment of the victims of the crash.
+Recovered bodies were taken to Queens General Hospital for identification, with agents of the Federal Bureau of Investigation and 25 city detectives assisting in the process.
+The investigators used fingerprint records from immigration, personal identification, and military service files to help identify the victims.
+Autopsies of twenty victims found fatal chest and neck injuries, giving an indication of the force of the impact.

-When the plane crashed, the fuselage broke into several pieces, but a 20 ft section of it remained in one piece.
-After two hours, 3 ft of the tail of the aircraft was the only part of the plane that was still visible above the surface of the water.
-Searchers on boats and on the shore picked up plane debris, personal belongings, and mail.
+When the plane crashed, the fuselage broke into several pieces, but one section about 20 ft long remained in one piece.
+Two hours after the crash, about 3 ft of the aircraft's tail was the only part of the aircraft that still remained above the surface of the water.
+Search crews on boats and along the shoreline recovered aircraft debris, personal belongings, and mail.